 In the second pillar of the United Nations Global Counter-Terrorism Strategy, the General Assembly “acknowledge[d] that the question of creating an international centre to fight terrorism could be considered, as part of the international efforts to enhance the fight against terrorism.”

-The UNCCT was established in September 2011, to promote international counter-terrorism cooperation and support Member States in the implementation of the Global Counter-Terrorism Strategy.
+The UNCCT was established in September 2011, to promote international counter-terrorism cooperation and support Member States in the implementation of the Global Counter-Terrorism Strategy through a voluntary contribution of the Government of Saudi Arabia.

 On 18 November 2011, the General Assembly welcomed the establishment of the UNCCT within the Counter-Terrorism Implementation Task Force (CTITF) Office of the Department of Political Affairs (DPA) in the UN Secretariat and encouraged Member States to collaborate with the Centre (A/RES/66/10).